AdhirRamjiawan/SnakeEditor/README.txt

 	- Remove setFrameRateLimit from Draw scene calls.
 	- Create a sound repository for commonly used music and sound effects that can be used accross scenes
 	- For the dev console add the ability to run debug scripts.
+	- For the dev console add ability to backspace on current line

 BUGS:
 	- Can't exit game once in game.